Mizzou Hoops embarks on SEC tourney, searches for first-ever SEC Championship win

 I would say that Missouri is likely the most difficult team to prepare for in the SEC Tournament.

-The Tigers are effective at generating different defensive looks, applying pressure at different times and forcing turnovers at an alarming rate.
+The Tigers are effective at generating different defensive looks, applying pressure at different times and force turnovers at an alarming rate.

 At the same time, opponents don’t know who might beat them on a given day.
 Missouri has at least six different scorers who could lead the team in scoring, making the Tigers versatile and dynamic.

-Note: Updated: Well, the Tigers made it to their first ever SEC Tournament semifinal.
-Now, they get the privilege of being able to take on Brandon Miller and No. 1 Alabama.